Resume Tips

 5. Keep It Concise and Well-Structured

-Make sure your resume is succinct by using short sentences and dividing your the information into sections that have appropriate headings.
-Make use of bold and italics to emphasize the most important information, but do not overwhelm readers with overly complicated formatting.
+Make sure your resume is succinct by using brief sentences and breaking down information into sections using appropriate headings.
+Make use of bold and italics to emphasize key details but avoid overwhelming the reader with excessive formatting.

 6. Proofread for Errors